 These tools were created by travelers for travelers to make traveling easier.
 Here's a list of Atlys' free tools that will make your next visa application a breeze:

 The covid-19 pandemic has impacted the world badly and is always on our minds when thinking of traveling anywhere.
-Currently, there are not many restrictions in terms of traveling in Egypt.
+Currently, there are no restrictions in terms of traveling in Egypt.
 International air travel is open, and you can visit this gorgeous country.

 The covid cases in the country are on a decline, with most people getting vaccinated.
-Yet, not all the covid-related restrictions and requirements have been lifted.
-These restrictions and requirements are necessary to keep the spread of coronavirus in control.
+Hence, all the covid-related restrictions and requirements have been lifted.

 You can learn more about covid-19-related entry requirements and restrictions on Atlys.
 You can also find more information on Eygpt, including covid-19 statistics, travel guidance, and general information.

 The number of solo travelers, especially women solo travelers is increasing in Egypt.
 It is relatively safe for women travelers in Egypt and not very different from visiting other countries.
 However, what separates Egypt from other countries is its religious tradition and culture.

 In Egypt, you will find women in coverings such as niqab (face covering) and a hijab (hair and neck covering).
 However, nowadays, many women choose not to have any facial coverings.
 And none of these coverings are a law; they are a preference of Egyptian women, which means you do not have to cover your face.